apkille/SymplecticFactorizations.jl/README.md

 ] add SymplecticFactorizations
 ```

+### `Symplectic` matrix type

+The `Symplectic` matrix type is simply a wrapper around a matrix and its corresponding symplectic form.
-Compute a random symplectic matrix `S` by specifying the symplectic form type:
+To give a taste, compute a random symplectic matrix `S` by specifying the symplectic form type:

 ```julia
 julia> using SymplecticFactorizations